 60-year-old Stephen has been suffering from chronic pain for almost 20 years.
-In 2013 he had no choice but to quit his job as the effects of his pain medication were making it impossible to focus.

 I suffer from fibromyalgia and various types of arthritis, which affects quite a lot of my joints and I also have osteoarthritis in my left leg, left hip and in my spine, along with several disks that are bulging and causing problems.
 All that started in 2000 when I was working full time as a technology teacher at a secondary school.

 I was prescribed medication straight away.
 I think it was because the arthritis was painful and the fibromyalgia alters your perception of pain considerably so everything is a lot worse.
 The slightest knock feels as though you have really bashed it – it’s not a gentle knock, there’s no such thing as gentle pain, everything is exaggerated.

 I was originally prescribed tramadol but that made me ill.
 It was great at reducing the pain but after a couple of hours the pain was back and I felt like I had a massive hangover as though I’d been on the beer all night.

 Trying to teach in this state was really difficult so I was then put on slow release tramadol, which seemed to work for a while – I didn’t get the massive hangover effects when I took them on time, but that wasn’t always easy.
 I was on gabapentin first, for two or three years, then they switched me to pregabalin and I’ve been on that for five years now.
 You’re supposed to take it twice a day but I can’t manage twice a day because it just knocks me out.
 I’m on 300mg twice a day – if I take it in the morning I just can’t wake up.

 Some days I would just like to throw the whole lot in the bin and start again.